segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dcr/index.md

 Once extracted, add the static NielsenAppApi.framework to the project and ensure it's in the `Frameworks` folder, and that it is linked.

-Nielsen also requires the following frameworks, which must be included into Link Binary with Libraries (within app target’s Build Phases) - NOTE - if using the dynamic framework, these will dynamically be linked and there is no need to manually link these.
+Nielsen also requires the following frameworks, which must be included into Link Binary with Libraries (within app target's Build Phases) - NOTE - if using the dynamic framework, these will dynamically be linked and there is no need to manually link these.
   - AdSupport.framework
   - SystemConfiguration.framework
   - CoreLocation.framework (Not applicable for International (Germany))